Giskard Hub: behind the LLMs evaluation platform

 History and evolutions done over the last year

 Originally Giskard released an open source library, before extending its capacity to a fully featured SDK.
 This latter provides access to the Hub API, allowing users to drive hub operations from their terminal.
 When I started, the hub was kind of a bland Shadcn stylized UI, before we gradually customized the UI to align with the revamped branding.
-The hub has now a distinguishable identity with its singular color palette, font, and some turtle inserts here and there 🐢.

 - The first significant feature introduced last year was the scan